The multilocalizing proteome

-The immunofluorescence (IF)-based approach used in the Cell Atlas allows a simultaneous analysis of the protein distribution in all organelles.
-This enables the possibility to study the spatial distribution of proteins in their cellular context and the identification of all proteins that are located to more than one organelle, which can be called "multilocalizing proteins" (MLPs).
+The immunofluorescence (IF)-based approach used in the Cell Atlas allows analysis of protein distribution in all organelles and cellular substructures simultaneously.
+This allows us to study spatial distribution of proteins in their cellular context and identify proteins that localize to more than one compartment, which can be called "multilocalizing proteins" (MLPs).

 MLPs in the Cell Atlas